 (5) Nothing in this Act shall be construed as requiring an application to be made for approval to any alteration to a registered place (being a church or land within the precinct of a church) for purposes which are of a liturgical nature where the Council has been given 28 days notice of the proposed alterations by the owner and the notice includes a declaration by an officer of the church authorised by the church for that purpose that the alteration is required for liturgical purposes.

-[Section 78 amended by No. 14 of 1996 s.
+[Section 78 amended: No. 14 of 1996 s.
 4; No. 38 of 2005 s.
 15; No. 24 of 2011 s.
 162(7)-(9).]

 79. Land entered in Register, offences as to etc.